 - After another 4 or 5 days and the chicks are out of their shells, dry, and ready to go to the barn.

-- Special fee is provided to begin the process of raising the healthy, newborn chicks.
+- A special fee is provided to begin the process of raising healthy, newborn chicks.

-- Providing constant water sources are critical to raising healthy chicks.
+- Providing constant water sources is critical to raising healthy chicks.

 - Keeping these tiny bodies warm helps them to keep them stress free!